Sri Lanka deploys troops as fuel shortage sparks protests

-Footage of the incident shared on social media showed a group of angry women blockading a tourist coach to protest shortages of kerosene needed for cooking stoves
+“Tempers are getting frayed as queues get longer,” a top defence official told AFP on condition of anonymity.

-"We saw tourists being held up, we are also hearing that some people may be hoarding oil and that is why the government decided to deploy the military," Pathirana told reporters in the capital.
+“A decision was made last night to call out soldiers to reinforce the police.
+This is to discourage any unrest.”

-The troop call also follows the stabbing murder of a motorcyclist by another driver after a dispute over his place in a long queue for fuel outside Colombo.
+Footage of Monday’s incident shared on social media showed a group of angry women blockading a coach carrying tourists to protest shortages of kerosene needed for cooking stoves.

-"Tempers are getting frayed as queues get longer," a top defence official told AFP on condition of anonymity.
-"A decision was made last night to call out soldiers to reinforce the police.
-This is to discourage any unrest."
+The troop call also follows the stabbing murder of a motorcyclist by another driver after a dispute over his place in a long queue for fuel outside the capital.

 Three elderly people have dropped dead at fuel queues since Saturday, police said, adding that numerous petrol stations saw people camping overnight to wait for diesel and gasoline purchases.